SoumyaEXE/soumya.github.io/_posts/2021-07-15-Passcode-Writeup.markdown

 ---
-layout\: post
+layout: post
-title\: Passcode Writeup
+title: Passcode Writeup
-description\: scanf() is a function that is widely used in C programs.
+description: scanf() is a function that is widely used in C programs.
 This binary, which is seemingly secure, made subtle but dangerous programming mistakes that resulted in a security hole through which a user can manipulate memory.
-Since this binary is dynamically linked, overwriting the GOT entry subsequently forces the program to jump to memory of the attacker’s choice when the manipulated function pointer gets called. date\:   2021-07-15 image\:  '/images/0xd4y-logo-gray.png' tags\:   [GOT, dynamic, Binary Exploitation]
+Since this binary is dynamically linked, overwriting the GOT entry subsequently forces the program to jump to memory of the attacker’s choice when the manipulated function pointer gets called.
+date:   2021-07-15
+image:  '/images/0xd4y-logo-gray.png'
+tags:   [GOT, dynamic, Binary Exploitation]
 ---

 **This report can be read both on this site, and as its <a href = "https\://0xd4y.github.io/reports/Passcode%20Writeup.pdf">original report form</a>.
 It is highly recommended that you read the original report form instead because it is better formatted.**